-The term “citizen of the world” seems a romantic ideal for cosmopolites; however, today this fantasy has come quite true.
+The term “citizen of the world” seems a romantic ideal for cosmopolitan; however, today this fantasy has come quite true.
 Now to become a citizen of several states at once is easier than ever.
-In order to receive a new citizenship it is enough to be born on the territory of another country, get married to its citizen or be a descendant of its residents.
+To receive a new citizenship it is enough to be born on the territory of another country, get married to its citizen or be a descendant of its residents.
 The most countries have got their own many-year naturalization programs.
 Some countries with sunny climate and access to ocean offer the second citizenship in return for investments in their economy or in real property.

 To avoid confusion, it is worth to make it clear what is the difference between the second (third, etc.) citizenship.

 Every country recognizes an individual as both its citizen and a citizen of the second state.
 So, a holder of two passports may “do his/her duty” to only one of the states, e.g. to serve in the army of one state only.
 The states should have a relevant treaty, e.g. Russia concluded such treaty with Tajikistan.

 Every state recognizes an individual as its citizen, independent of his/her relationships with other states.
 A citizen has his/her duties before both the countries.
 Some states do not recognize the right for multiple citizenship, while other states provide such possibility, but with reservations and limitations.
 For example, Germany requires abandoning the former passport, while Spain is ready to “share” its subjects with Portugal and South American countries.
 The US expects every new citizen to swear a formal oath, but it is rather a ritual and not a legal procedure.
 The Russian Federation has no obstacles for getting the second citizenship, but it requires that relevant authorities be notified if and when an individual gets an additional passport.